 - In immunodiagnosis of infectious diseases, using both direct and indirect antibody techniques.
 Immunofluorescence is especially useful in diagnosing syphilis and rabies.

 Limitations of Fluorescence Microscope

-- Fluorophores gradually lose their ability to fluoresce as they are illuminated in a process called photobleaching.
-Photobleaching can severely limit the time over which a sample can be observed by fluorescence microscopy.
-However, several techniques exist to reduce photobleaching such as the use of more robust fluorophores, by minimizing illumination, or by using photoreactive scavenger chemicals.
+- Fluorophores gradually lose their ability to fluoresce as they are illuminated in photobleaching.
+Photobleaching can severely limit the time a sample can be observed by fluorescence microscopy.
+However, several techniques exist to reduce photobleaching, such as using more robust fluorophores, minimizing illumination, or using photoreactive scavenger chemicals.

-- Fluorescence microscopy has enabled analysis of live cells; but fluorescent molecules generate reactive chemical species under illumination that enhances the phototoxic effect, to which live cells are susceptible.
+- Fluorescence microscopy has enabled the analysis of live cells, but fluorescent molecules generate reactive chemical species under illumination that enhances the phototoxic effect, to which live cells are susceptible.

-- Fluorescence microscopy only allows observation of the specific structures which have been labeled for fluorescence.
+- Fluorescence microscopy only allows observation of the specific structures labeled for fluorescence.
 For example, observing a tissue sample prepared with a fluorescent DNA stain by fluorescence microscopy only reveals the organization of the DNA within the cells and reveals nothing else about the cell morphologies.

 References and Further Readings

 - Sanderson, M. J., Smith, I., Parker, I., & Bootman, M. D. (2014).
 Fluorescence Microscopy.
 Cold Spring Harbor Protocols, 2014(10), pdb.top071795. https://doi.org/10.1101/pdb.top071795

 - Fluorescent Microscopy.
 Microscopy.
 Retrieved May 18, 2020, from https://serc.carleton.edu/microbelife/research_methods/microscopy/fluromic.html